bogdanradu96/python_practice/README.md

 `City Gym` is a `tool` that allows `all the gyms in the city` to `manage memberships`.

+Such as adding new membership packages or checking the availability of someone's membership.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: